melt-umn/ableC/extensions/templating/README.md

 ## Future work
 * C++-style template parameter type inference would be nice.
+* Mutually recursive templated structs, potentially with or without a forward declaration
 * Explicit global instantiations?
-Would be easy to implement, just need concrete syntx for templateExprInstDecl or templateTypeExprInstDecl.
+Would be easy to implement, just need concrete syntax for templateExprInstDecl or templateTypeExprInstDecl.
 * Allow linking behavior of templated functions to be explicitly specified, if desired.
 Currently these are just static, to avoid redefinitions.
 Maybe allow an option to emit duplicates and use the